 Where is Covenant House located?

-The shelter is located in the Montrose neighborhood.
+This homeless shelter in Houston is located in the Montrose neighborhood.
 The address is 1111 Lovett Blvd, Houston, TX 77006.

 For more information visit their website or call 713.523.2231.